Contents

 A Special Thanks to...

-- Diff functionality - This is a nice drop-in C# file that provides quality diff functionality.
-Originally created by Eugene Myers in 1986; Converted into C# by Matthias Herte.
+Diff functionality - This is a nice drop-in C# file that provides quality diff functionality.
+Originally created by Eugene Myers in 1986; Converted into C# by Matthias Hertenstein.
 The mostly un-edited source is in the file Diff.cs.

 History